espocrm/documentation/user-guide/complex-expressions.md

 #### COALESCE

 Returns the first non-NULL value in the list.
-E.g. `COALESCE:(dateStart,createdAt)` will return value of createdAt if dateStart is not set.
+E.g. `COALESCE:(dateStart, createdAt)` will return value of createdAt if dateStart is not set.

 ### Date & time